gpfr/gettingAndCleaningProject/ReadMe.md

 - **'README.txt'**

-- **'cookbook.txt'**.
+- **'Codebook.txt'**.
 Describes the variables, the data, and any transformations or work

 - **'run_analysis.R'**.
 Actual code to generate the output data "new_data.txt"